 The office of Risk Management is available to answer any employee questions concerning this manual or any other matter concerning insurance.
-The office telephone number is (864) 656-3354.

 The goal of Risk Management is to coordinate efforts with all departments on and off campus to ensure the protection and preservation of Clemson University human, physical and financial assets.

 This goal is accomplished by identifying potential human, physical, financial and natural losses and evaluating the best method for handling the risk whether it is risk avoidance, prevention, assumption or transfer.